In the colder months I love to eat a spicy soup. This one hits the spot quite nicely. If you want more heat just increase the chilli.

 Add the coconut milk and the vegetable stock and bring to the boil.
 Cover and boil gently for 20 minutes or until the squash is very soft.
 Then liquidise the soup.
 If the soup feels a bit too thick, just add a splash of boiling water from your kettle, until it is at your desired consistency.

 To serve, add the lemon juice and season to taste.
-Add a swirl of yogurt or single cream before serving, you can also add some parsley and croutons if you wish.
+If you are not a vegan you can add a swirl of single cream before serving, you can also add some parsley and croutons if you wish.